MLFlexer/async_runtime_io_uring_presentation/presentation.md

 ![w:90%](img/denmark_meme.jpeg)

 ---

-## So WTF is async Rust?
+## So what is async Rust?
-- `async`-keyword creates `Futures`
-- The `Future` trait can be implemented custom types
+- `async` keyword allows us to call `.await`
-- Calling `.await` on a future, *polls* the future
+- `.await` tells us that the code will complete asynchrynously
-- Polling a future will result in the future being *ready* or *pending*
-  - Ready futures will continue execution
-  - Pending futures will yield the current execution to the runtime
-- Runtime can *wake* a future to *poll* it again
+- Enables writing async code in a sync-style
+- Can speedup certain tasks like I/O bound workloads

 ---
 ## Compiler Magic
 - The compiler transforms this: